bbarres/Realtime/README.md

     - *cr16*: growth in cm for the year 2016 (can be negative)
     - *esp*:
     - *statut*: dead or alive status of the plant in 2017 coded as "viva" for plant still alive and "mort" for dead plants (NA for missing data)
-    - *treat*: final treatment category "exp" for exposed to powdery mildew and "low" for plot with powdery mildew infection limited by the use of fungicide
+    - *treat*: final exposure category "exp" for exposed to powdery mildew and "low" for plot with powdery mildew infection limited by the use of fungicide
     - *oid_moy*: mean powdery mildew infection score between 2009 and 2013
     - *statut10*: dead or alive status of the plant in 2017 coded as a binary variable (0=dead; 1=alive)